madhumithasuresh191-arch/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
+## Name:S Madhumitha
+## reg no:212224050217
 ## AIM
+To program a study on Implementation Of Sliding Window Protocal
 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user